 Should A Claimant Voluntarily Participate in the Field Interview?

 Assuming you are not required by the long term disability insurance policy to participate in a field interview, then you should still weigh the pros and cons of meeting with the representative versus not meeting with them.
 You do not need to worry just because the insurance company called for one.
 For some insurance companies, field interviews are simply routine.
 They may have a protocol where they just say, “Every two years, we’re going to send someone out to meet with you.”
-And that is just the way that particular company handles the claims.
+And that is just the way that particular company handles their claims.

-But then there are certain companies that if they’re calling you for a field interview, it is not a good sign.
+There are certain companies that if they’re calling you for a field interview, it is not a good sign.
 For example, the insurance company may have just completed a week of video surveillance on you.
-Then they are going to try and enter your home, sit you down, and go through a specific line of questioning with you.
+Now they are going to try to enter your home, sit you down, and go through a specific line of questioning with you.
 The representative may make you feel comfortable with them.
 They’ll tell you that they’re not there to harm you or your benefits.
 Then they pop open their laptop computer and say, “Oh, can you explain what you’re doing here and why were you able to move in this way?
 And why didn’t you report it to the insurance company?”
 You may feel like you have your back to the wall and you’re just saying a bunch of random things in self-defense.
 The next thing you know – the insurance company uses your own statement to deny your claim or terminate your benefits.

 Representation By An Attorney?